 - Never sit with your legs crossed!
 It causes postural strain and blocks circulation.
 Crossing at the ankles is an alternative, but change sides.

-For further information, or to consult with one of our osteopaths you can use the Contact Us or Appointment Request buttons at the top or bottom of this page, call our Balgowlah practice on (02) 9907 6387, or visit Vital Lifestyle Centre‘s state of the art Osteopathy clinic at Suite 12/ 318 Sydney Road, in Balgowlah.
+For further information, or to consult with one of our osteopaths you can use the Contact Us or Appointment Request buttons at the top or bottom of this page, call our Mosman practice on 0435 930 111, or visit Vital Lifestyle Centre‘s state of the art Osteopathy clinic at Middle Harbour Yacht Club.
+Ground floor, 75 Lower Parriwi Rd, in Mosman.